How do Nectar points work?

 You can substantially boost your points by the using the weekly bonus coupons which appear in the app or online.
 These are designed to fit around what you already buy so most should trigger if you are doing a big shop.

 You need to opt-in to these offers.
-If you don’t want to waste too much time, simply open the app, go to the Sainsbury’s offers page, scroll to the bottom and click ‘Save all offers’.
+If you don’t want to waste too much time, simply open the app, go to the Sainsbury’s offers page and click ‘Save all offers’.
 If you buy the right things, you’ll get the points.

 You earn 1 point per £1 spent in Argos.